 Discovering Mathematical Formulas from Sensor Data with Symbolic Regression

 Sensors generate massive amounts of time series data daily.
-While traditional machine learning approaches can predict outcomes, they often don't explain the underlying relationships.
+Traditional ML can predict outcomes but can't explain the underlying physics.

 Symbolic regression solves this by discovering explicit mathematical formulas connecting the sensors variables.
 Unlike black-box models, symbolic regression searches over the space of all possible mathematical formulas to find the ones that best predict output variables.
 It is particularly effective at problems in a small number of dimensions, making it perfect for sensor applications.